Momna-bit/read/README.md

 task 4

 -- STEP 1: Daily call metrics from dbo.IVR
--- Gives one row per day: total calls, calls that reached an agent, -- how many unique agents worked that day, and average handle time.
--- Scoped to Care department, inbound/transfer calls only (same scoping -- used throughout Task 1-3).
-No date range filter yet - full history -- pulled first so we can see how far back the data actually goes.
+-- Scoped to July 2022 onward, per Jonathan's guidance (3 full summers of data) -- Excludes 2021 data entirely, so historical anomalies from that period -- (e.g., the 70,648-call spike on 2021-02-15) don't need to be investigated.

 SELECT
-    CAST(CallDate AS DATE) AS CallDay,           -- one row per calendar day COUNT(*) AS Calls,                            -- total Care calls that day SUM(CASE WHEN AgentTalkTime > 0 THEN 1 ELSE 0 END) AS AgentCalls, -- calls that actually reached a human agent (had talk time > 0) COUNT(DISTINCT CASE WHEN AgentTalkTime > 0 THEN Username END) AS UniqueAgentCount, -- distinct agents who handled at least one call that day AVG(CASE WHEN AgentTalkTime > 0 THEN CAST(AgentTalkTime AS FLOAT) END) AS AvgTalkTimeSeconds -- average handle time, agent-answered calls only FROM dbo.IVR
+    CAST(CallDate AS DATE) AS CallDay,
+    COUNT(*) AS Calls,
+    SUM(CASE WHEN AgentTalkTime > 0 THEN 1 ELSE 0 END) AS AgentCalls,
+    COUNT(DISTINCT CASE WHEN AgentTalkTime > 0 THEN Username END) AS UniqueAgentCount, AVG(CASE WHEN AgentTalkTime > 0 THEN CAST(AgentTalkTime AS FLOAT) END) AS AvgTalkTimeSeconds
+FROM dbo.IVR
 WHERE Department = 'Care'
   AND CallType IN ('Inbound','Transfer')
+  AND CallDate >= '2022-07-01'
 GROUP BY CAST(CallDate AS DATE)
 ORDER BY CallDay;

-SELECT TOP 5 *
-FROM dbo.IVR
-WHERE CAST(CallDate AS DATE) = '2021-02-15'
-  AND Department = 'Care';